Gauge Enhanced Quantum Criticality Between Grand Unifications: Categorical Higher Symmetry Retraction: Introduction and Summary

 This raises the conflict between the above two perspectives: How could we ask for the governing gauge group for the {\bf Unity of Gauge Forces}, if gauge groups are not universal, and if there are {\bf Many Dualities} of possible different gauge theory realizations of the same unification?
 Partly motivated to provide a resolution of this conceptual conflict, our prior work \cite{Wang2106.16248} initiates an alternative viewpoint: we propose that the SM vacuum may be a low energy quantum vacuum arising from the quantum competition of various neighbor higher-energy GUT or other unified theories' vacua in an immense quantum phase diagram, schematically summarized as \Fig{fig:two-views} (b).
 Here we highlight and summarize some of the viewpoints of Ref.~\cite{Wang2106.16248}: \begin{enumerate}[leftmargin=.mm] \item When we treat the internal symmetry as a global symmetry (or in the weakly gauged or ungauged limit), it is physically sensible to ask ``what is the {\bf Unity of the Governing Internal Symmetry Group} ${{G}_{\text{internal}} }$?''
-In this global symmetry limit, the immense quantum phase diagram in fact not only contains many different GUTs in the same Hilbert space with same 't Hooft anomalies \cite{tHooft1979ratanomaly} of their internal global symmetries, but also give rise to the SM near the quantum criticality\footnote{Let us clarify the terminology on {\bf criticalities} vs {\bf phase transitions}. \\ $\bullet$ The {\bf criticality} means the system with gapless excitations (gapless thus critical, sometimes conformal) and with an infinite correlation length, it can be either (i) a {\bf continuous phase transition} as an unstable critical point/line/etc. as an unstable renormalization group (RG) fixed point which has at least one relevant perturbation in the phase diagram, or (ii) a {\bf critical phase} as a stable critical region controlled by a stable RG fixed point which does not any relevant perturbation in the phase diagram.\\ $\bullet$ The {\bf phase transition} \cite{subirsachdev2011book} means the phase interface between two (or more) bulk phases in the phase diagram.
-The phase transition can be a {\bf continuous phase transition} (second order or higher order, with gapless modes) or a {\bf discontinuous phase transition} (first order, without gapless modes, and with a finite correlation length).\\ In the phase diagram, the spacetime dimensionality of the phase interface is the same as that of the bulk phase.
+In this global symmetry limit, the immense quantum phase diagram in fact not only contains many different GUTs in the same Hilbert space with same 't Hooft anomalies \cite{tHooft1979ratanomaly} of their internal global symmetries, but also give rise to the SM near the quantum criticality\footnote{Let us clarify the terminology on {\bf criticalities} vs {\bf phase transitions}. \\ $\bullet$ The {\bf criticality} means the system with gapless excitations (gapless thus critical, sometimes conformal) and with an infinite correlation length, it can be either (i) a {\bf continuous phase transition} as an unstable critical point/line/etc. as an unstable renormalization group (RG) fixed point which has at least one relevant perturbation in the phase diagram, or (ii) a {\bf critical phase} as a stable critical region controlled by a stable RG fixed point which does not have any relevant perturbation in the phase diagram.\\ $\bullet$ The {\bf phase transition} \cite{subirsachdev2011book} means the phase interface between two (or more) bulk phases in the phase diagram.
+The phase transition can be a {\bf continuous phase transition} (second order or higher order, with gapless modes) or a {\bf discontinuous phase transition} (first-order, without gapless modes, and with a finite correlation length).\\ In the phase diagram, the spacetime dimensionality of the phase interface is the same as that of the bulk phase.
 This is in contrast with the one-lower spacetime dimensional physical interface or physical boundary of the bulk phase. } between different GUTs.
-The quantum field theories (QFTs), sharing the same 't Hooft anomalies especially with the same global symmetries, are believed to live in the same phase diagram with the same Hilbert space.
+The quantum field theories (QFTs), sharing the same 't Hooft anomalies especially with the same global symmetries, are believed to live in the same phase diagram with the ``same'' Hilbert space, possibly by adding new degrees of freedom at the short-distance or the higher energy.
 These QFTs are deformable to each other via symmetry-preserving interactions --- known as the \emph{deformation class of QFTs}, particularly advocated by Seiberg \cite{NSeiberg-Strings-2019-talk}.
 The \emph{deformation class of quantum gravity theory} is also proposed, by McNamara-Vafa \cite{McNamara2019rupVafa1909.10355}.
+The \emph{deformation class of the standard model} is studied in \cite{WangWanYou2112.14765, WangWanYou2204.08393}.